Dharmesh-Shah/ItemzAPI/README.md

  - Itemz SQUASH feature by ItemzType.
  - Itemz SQUASH feature by Project.
  - Managing Itemz change history for Orphan and Non-Orphan itemz as per ...
 [Concept of Versioning - Orphand Itemz and ItemzType](https://github.com/Dharmesh-Shah/ItemzAPI/blob/master/ItemzAPI/01%20Docs%20and%20Notes/Concept-Of-Versioning-Itemz/Concept-Of-Versioning-Itemz.md#what-about-attaching-orphand-itemz-to-itemztype)
+ - Nullable Reference Types
+ - Upgraded all the Nuget Packages in May 2021
+ - Concept of Baselining

 Porject's Next Challenges are

- - Concept of Baselining
+ - Implement Baselining Feature
- - Nullable Reference Types
+ - Research and Prototype for HTML / MarkDown editor
  - Upgrade to latest version of dependent Nuget packages
  - Setup Build Automation via Continuous Integration for Master Branch
  - Improve Postman Tests to cover more scenarios